Spelkington/triangle/Laws/Constitution.md

 A **strong majority** of the Legislature of our Chapter shall consist of ***two-thirds*** a quorum.

+A **supermajority** of the Legislature of our Chapter shall consist of ***three-fourths*** a quorum.

 ##### ***Alternative Vote***

-The Legislature of our Chapter shall, in cases where multiple candidates are presented for a vote, conduct an **alternative vote** where each Brother of the Legislature ranks the candidates in order of preference.
+The Legislature of our Chapter may, in cases where multiple candidates are presented for a vote, conduct an **alternative vote** where each Brother of the Legislature ranks the candidates in order of preference.

 * In the first count, each vote is given to the highest ranked candidate.
 If a candidate receives a simple majority, they win the election.
 * If no candidate wins a simple majority, the candidate with the least votes is eliminated and their votes are awarded to the next-favored candidate of each vote.